Visual Impairment Team

 The frequency and type of support offered by the VI Team will be guided by the National Sensory Impairment Partnership (NatSIP) Eligibility Criteria and may include elements of:

-child and family.
+family.
 Support is then continued by a QTVI working with school age children.

 - Regular visits are provided according to the severity of visual impairment and intervention required, initially in the home and then, when the child moves into a setting.